Apple Will Now Fix iPhones With Third-Party Screen Repairs And Not Void Warranty

 Apple will now accept and try to fix broken parts of your iPhone, and charge you with the in-warranty price, even though you’ve had a third-party screen repair or replacement, as long as you’re still within the warranty or AppleCare plan.
 But there’s a caveat—Apple will only fix iPhone issues that do not concern the replaced display.

-So if the iPhone unit is still under warranty but the required fix is display-related, or you would like to replace your third-display altogether with a genuine Apple product, the Apple technician will charge you the out-of-warranty pricing.
+So if the iPhone unit is still under warranty but the required fix is display-related, or you would like to replace your third display altogether with a genuine Apple product, the Apple technician will charge you the out-of-warranty pricing.

 If, however, the iPhone fix required is not a display issue per se, but the presence of the third-party part is causing the repair to be unsuccessful, the customer will be charged the out-of-warranty price to replace the third-party part that’s causing the malfunction.